NativeScript/nativescript-cli/README.md

 * `emulate <Platform>` builds the project for the selected target platform and runs it in the native emulator, if configured.
 * `deploy <Platform> [--device <Device ID>]` deploys an already built application on connected device.
 * `run <Platform> [--device <Device ID>]` executes `prepare`, `build`, and `deploy`.
+* `livesync <Platform>` synchronizes changes from your project to an already deployed application on device.
 * `device` lists connected devices, including any running Android Virtual Devices or Genymotion virtual devices.
 * `device log` opens the log stream for the selected device.
 * `device run` runs a selected application on a connected device.